 * With a name like "Warthog", nobody would ever think that the A-10 could be described as "pretty" aircraft, and it isn't; it looks strictly for business.
 As mentioned, it has a low, straight wing, a twin-fin tail, tricycle landing gear, and twin TF34 turbofans perched above the rear fuselage.
 It has a boxy fuselage with the pilot perched high in a bubble canopy, and is built mostly of conventional aviation aluminum alloys, with the notable exception of some major titanium-armor assemblies.
 Fuselage elements are made up of flat panels or simple cylindrical or conical pieces to simplify manufacturing and maintenance.
 The muzzle of the GAU-8/A cannon sticks slightly out the nose, and the wing bristles with stores pylons for a wide range of external stores.

 The wing has three spars, making it very robust, and has a large area to give low wing loading, resulting in good low-speed handling and maneuverability, as well as heavy load capability with a relatively short takeoff run.
 Unlike its Republic predecessors, the A-10 is by no means an earth-lover, though of course the amount of runway needed increases with warload.
 With a typical operational combat load, the A-10 can take off in about 1.1 kilometers (3,600 feet) and land in 350 meters (1,150 feet), less than half that needed for a fighter jet.

-Its short-field performance is enhanced by four large "Fowler" type flaps that extend well behind the wings.
+Its short-field performance is enhanced by four large "Fowler"-type flaps that extend well behind the wings.
 There is one flap on the inner section of each wing, one flap in the middle section, and an aileron for roll control on the outer section.
 The ailerons are "split", with top and bottom halves that can move independently, to act as airbrakes.
 This scheme provides effective braking without causing aircraft to pitch up or down, a common difficulty with fuselage-mounted airbrakes.
 The outer panels of the wings have a dihedral of 7 degrees, while the wingtips are slightly turned down to improve aileron response and reduce wingtip vortexes that would impair flight efficiency.
+Along with short-takeoff capability, the A-10 is agile, valuable for both defense and offense in the battlefield environment.